MojoliciousDotIO/mojolicious.io/blog/2017/12/04/day-4-dont-fear-the-full-app/index.markdown

 ### Nested Routing

 That difference is how nested routes work.
-You see since Lite apps don't have a route object to add routes to, they basically always add them to the current "global route object".
+Since Lite apps don't have a route object to add routes to, they basically always add them to the current "global route object".
 If you've only used those keywords above, translate them as I just showed you and you're done.

 But there are two other keywords, `under` and `group`.